Join our Discord Community

 Multi-select with checkboxes

-Bulk actions need row selection:
+Bulk actions require row selection:

 Loading component...

-Let users customize which columns they see:
+Let users customize their view:

 Loading component...